Medically reviewed by Drugs.com. Last updated on Feb 15, 2023.

 If you notice any symptoms of pancreatic cancer, call your doctor right away.
 He or she may suggest that you see a specialist to help determine if you have this disease.

 Pancreatic cancer is a serious illness, and its death rate is high.
 About 19% of patients with pancreatic cancer live at least 1 year after diagnosis.
 Only 1%-2% survives 5 years after diagnosis.
 Your chances of recovery depend on your age, how far the cancer has spread, general health, and how you respond to treatment.
+New research suggests that advances with chemotherapy may lead to an improved prognosis.

 National Cancer Institute (NCI)